Not much time passes before an author’s viewpoint once again humbles me in yet another article on leadership bias

 On the flip side, I have also seen leaders be biased positively toward people in protected groups as a way to demonstrate they do not have bias.
 From a human resource perspective, personnel decisions should not have anything to do with personal traits unrelated to job requirements.

 Minimizing Inappropriate Bias

 Leaders who have preferences for one person over another should challenge themselves to ask why.

-To aid in this process I have included an exercise I have personally used to remove bias.
-But before I get into the exercise, it is important to suggest blocking time on your calendar for conducting personal introspection activities such as the following exercise.
+To aid in this process, I have included an exercise I have personally used to remove bias.
+It is important to suggest blocking time on your calendar for conducting personal introspection activities such as the following exercise.